MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/dossier-info-api.md

 ## Get dossier definition

-You can use the `MstrDossier.getDossierDefinition()` function in the Embedding SDK to retrieve the definition of the dossier.
+You can use the `MstrDossier.getDossierDefinition()` function in the Native Embedding SDK to retrieve the definition of the dossier.

 | `getDossierDefinition()` |                                    |
 | ------------------------ | ---------------------------------- |